Mrbiyik/SOLID-Principles/README.md

   So, when customer wants new features about salary the code can be extendable easily without modifiying old code!

-  Because current code is open for new extensions and more focused(SRP)!
+  Also code is more focused now!

   ```